 Our Assistance Dogs promote healthy living through regular exercise.
 During our family training programme, we provide instruction and advice on how to enjoy daily outdoor exercise, training and play time with an Assistance Dog.

-Our Assistance Dogs make public places more accessible to their Autistic handlers.
-Their fast and effective response to anxiety provides reassurance and allows the individual to grow in confidence and enjoy a more independent life.
+Our Assistance Dogs helps to make public places more accessible to their Autistic handlers.
+Their fast and effective response to anxiety helps to provide reassurance and can allow the individual to grow in confidence and enjoy a more independent life.

 In many cases, the individual is able to enjoy access to public places that they were unable to access before due to overwhelming levels of social anxiety or sensory overload.
 Our Assistance Dog teams have successfully visited restaurants, supermarkets, shopping centers, hospitals, churches, museums, aquariums, circuses and much more.
 Our Assistance Dogs also enable their handlers to access transport services such as trains, buses, taxis and even planes!